 A framework of questions (and considerations that would arise) RECs might ask when satisfying themselves of the adequacy of peer review of applications.

-There is a lead reviewer form for use when undertaking an ethical review.
-There is also a separate lead reviewer form for studies requiring approval under the Mental Capacity Act.
+There is an Ethics Review Form for use when undertaking an ethical review.
+There is also a separate Ethics Review Form for studies requiring approval under the Mental Capacity Act.
 Additionally, there are also separate forms for Research Tissue Banks and Research Databases.
-REC Members should use these documents when ethically reviewing applications to support and lead the discussions about the application at the meeting.
+REC members should use these documents when ethically reviewing applications to support and lead the discussions about the application at the meeting.
 The forms can also be used when REC members cannot attend a meeting and wish to provide comments in support to the ethical review of an application, in this situation the forms should be sent to the REC support staff in advance of the meeting to be shared with the Chair.
 Alternatively, members can also complete the ethics review form directly in the HARP Member Portal.

 HARP Member Portal

 The HARP Member Portal is available for all members to access.
-This allows full applications, proportionate review applications and substantial amendments to be accessed electronically through the portal.
-All REC members need to use the HARP Member Portal to access the applications and amendments which have been submitted for an ethics review.
+This allows full applications, proportionate review applications and substantial modifications to be accessed electronically through the portal.
+All REC members need to use the HARP Member Portal to access the applications and modifications which have been submitted for an ethics review.

 There is a YouTube video which provides a demonstration of the HARP member portal: